Understanding the Difference Between SPM and ICM for Better Decisions

 Difference Between SPM and ICM

-SPM takes a broad view, focusing on goal setting, performance tracking, and sales data analysis.
-Its core components—goal setting, analytics, and coaching—work together to boost team performance and align sales activities with business objectives.
+SPM drives the big picture.
+It handles goal setting, performance tracking, and sales data analysis.
+The main elements, goals, analytics, and coaching all work together.
+They enhance team performance and align sales activities with your business needs.

-ICM focuses specifically on compensation, automating commission calculations and ensuring accurate payouts.
-This reduces errors and disputes, providing clarity and fairness.
+ICM zeroes in on compensation.
+It automates commission calculations and ensures accurate payouts.
+This cuts errors and disputes while providing clarity and fairness.

 Table of Contents